 Mindset

-The mindset that you bring to the table can have a significant impact on your performance in poker.
-Players who approach the game with a positive and open mindset are more likely to make good decisions and handle the ups and downs of the game with resilience.
+The mindset you bring to the table can significantly impact your poker performance.
+Players who approach the game with a positive and open mindset are more likely to make good decisions and handle the game's ups and downs with resilience.

 On the other hand, players who bring a negative or closed mindset to the game may be more likely to tilt, become frustrated, or make poor decisions.
 Cultivating a positive and open mindset can help you approach each hand with a clear head and an open perspective.